PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 Each release has its own branch, such as `mbl-os-0.5`.
 Throughout this guide, the release branch is referred to as `mbl-XXX`.
 Replace it with the name of the branch you're working with.
 If you don't know which branch to work with, [use the latest branch available]().<!--is there a release list or a tag list I can send them to?
 I don't want them to have to go to the repo to count branches-->
 <!--- Could we link to release notes? *Mel*--->

-### Download Device Management developer credentials
+### Downloading Device Management developer credentials

 To connect your device to your Pelion Device Management account, you need to add a credentials file to your application before you build it.
 For development environments, Pelion offers a *developer certificate* for quick connection: